dfilatow/wetlands-fwcp/README.md

 # wetlands-fwcp
-a repository of tools for processing and visualizing data related to wetland modelling in the Williston Drainage
+A repository of tools for processing and visualizing data related to wetland modelling in the Williston Drainage